CodeScop/Oge-Mai-Field-Guide/hunts04.md

 ##Hunt for the Ancients Season 4 Questline Summary

+Season 4 is unlocked by completing the quest A Bubble Dream, and you can see that questline in Season 3.

 - HuntS4 A Battle of Evolution - **(Note: This has as prerequisite the "HuntS3" quest Battle of Constitution.
 Unlocking Season 4 is not necessary, but since this was released with S4, I'm including it in S4.)** Defeat 1 Dust version of Velts, get Wardrobe: Hunt Battle Helmet
+- HuntS4 Sing Your Enthusiasm - defeat 10 Zanthei, get 20 Hunter Tokens
+  - HuntS4 Sing Your Bravery (2/2) - defeat 10 Cursed Hands, get 15 Hunter Tokens
 - HuntS4 Cheer Your Dedication - write 10K words & make 5 Forum posts, get 15 Hunter Tokens
+- HuntS4 Jubilant and Strong - defeat 100 of any monster, get 50 Hunter Tokens
-- HuntS4 Sing Your Enthusiasm - defeat 10 Zanthei, get 20 Hunter Tokens
+- HuntS4 On the Wrong Path - defeat 3 Infected Golems, get 25 Hunter Tokens
 - HuntS4 To Celebrate and Share - defeat 6 Takori, get 20 Hunter Tokens
 - HuntS4 Into the Woods - defeat a bunch of DFO spirits, get 50 Hunter Tokens
+- HuntS4 Dirt to Dust - have Hunt Map Piece 10 and attain 5-day Streak, get Wardrobe: Hunt Golden Brooch
+  - HuntS3 Celebrate Joy - have Hunt Map Piece 10 and attain 7-day Streak, get Wardrobe: Facepaint Eye Stroke
 - HuntS4 Something Extraordinary - defeat 3 Mirdor, get Hunt Map Piece 10 and 10 Hunter Tokens
-- HuntS4 Dirt to Dust - have Hunt Map Piece 10 and attain 5-day Streak, get Wardrobe: Hunt Golden Brooch
+- HuntS4 Ideas Brought to Life - defeat 3 Weekiwa, get Hunt Map Piece 11 and 10 Hunter Tokens